NaNnoda/ComboPaint/README.md

 # JustPaint

-JustPaint is a simple paint program written in JavaScript.
+JustPaint is a simple paint program written in Typescript.

 ## Features